hashtag-gakusei/nd004-itemcatalog/README.md

 ## Known issues

+* flashes were not implemented for actions on all pages
 * duplicate items are allowed by design. (a simple check in the db with a flash message would fix this)
 * the project requirements do not ask for the ability to add, edit or delete a cateogory so these features must be done via the database.